Mrs Laura Watkins

 Director of Sixth Form and Assistant Principal

-I have taught at Wyedean since 2005 and have been involved with leading and co-ordinating the Sixth Form since 2007.
 As Director of Sixth Form, I am responsible for the transition, progress and pastoral care of all those in Years 12 and 13.
-As well as my role in Key Stage 5 I am also a teacher of History and Politics.
+As well as my role in Key Stage 5 I am also a teacher of RS and Philosophy and Ethics.

 My aim is to make sure that students flourish, enjoy their time in Sixth Form and are looking forward to a life beyond school.
 Central to this is ensuring that students meet or exceed their academic targets, develop relevant skills and gain valuable experiences for the next stage of their lives.
 I intend to stretch and challenge our students, intervene when they need more support, and provide extra-curricular opportunities that develop skills and broaden horizons.

 I began teaching at Wyedean School in 2013 and have had experience in developing and supporting the Sixth Form since 2015.
 As well as my role within Sixth Form I am an experienced teacher of Design and Technology, specialising in Product Design.
 As Assistant Director of Sixth Form, my main responsibilities include supporting the Director of Sixth Form in the development of quality pastoral and PSHEE provision and interventions across Year 12 and 13.
 In my role, I aim to build on the ‘community feel’ of the Sixth Form by encouraging active involvement within the school and locality.
 I believe fostering creativity and collaboration within the cohort through the form of leadership groups to be a valuable experience.
 Providing enriching experiences through the tutorial programme will provide an insight into employability skills and will prepare students for life after Sixth Form.

 Mrs Hannah Searle

 Sixth Form Academic Mentor